 - Music: You can choose from preexisting music, which is available to use on any Vimeo video, on or off the site.
 You can also upload your own music by clicking on the button in the upper right corner of the modal window marked ‘Upload your music’.
 If you choose to upload your own songs, you’ll see a pop up window which asks you to agree that you own said music or have obtained the proper license to incorporate it into your videos.

 Please be aware that videos with custom music cannot be made public on Vimeo or any of the Vimeo apps, even if you’ve obtained the necessary licensing.
 They can only be downloaded or published to social.
-The only available privacy setting for videos with custom music is “Only me.”
+The only available privacy setting for videos with custom music is “Private.”
 This type of privacy setting can work for teams who are collaborating on a single account (such as Enterprise-level teams).
 Read more about privacy settings in this article.
-Videos that are locked to “Only me” can be embedded, however please note that no one apart from yourself will be able to watch the clip.
+Videos that are locked to “Private” can be embedded, however please note that no one apart from yourself will be able to watch the clip.

 Accepted audio file types: MP3, MP4, WMA, ADTS, OGG, WAV, WAVE.